Infant Safe Haven Laws - Mississippi

 Citation: Ann.
 Code §§ 43-15-201; 43-15-205

-The parent who surrenders the baby shall not be required to provide any information pertaining to his or her identity, nor shall the emergency medical services provider inquire as to the same.
-If the identity of the parent is known to the emergency medical services provider, the emergency medical services provider shall keep the identity confidential.
+The parent or a person designated by the parent who surrenders the baby shall not be required to provide any information pertaining to his or her identity, nor shall the emergency medical services provider inquire as to the same.
+If the identity of the parent or a person designated by the parent is known to the emergency medical services provider, the emergency medical services provider shall keep the identity confidential.

 A female presenting herself to a hospital through the emergency room or otherwise, who is subsequently admitted for purposes of labor and delivery, does not give up the legal protections or anonymity guaranteed under this section.
 If the mother clearly expresses a desire to voluntarily surrender custody of the newborn after birth, the emergency medical services provider can take possession of the child, without further action by the mother, as if the child had been presented to the emergency medical services provider in the same manner outlined above.

 If the mother expresses a desire to remain anonymous, identifying information may be obtained for purposes of securing payment of labor and delivery costs only.
 If the birth mother is a minor, the hospital may use the identifying information to secure payment through Medicaid but shall not notify the minor's parent or guardian without the minor's consent.
-The identity of the birth mother shall not be placed on the birth certificate or disclosed to the Department of Human Services.
+The identity of the birth mother shall not be placed on the birth certificate or disclosed to the Department of Child Protection Services, any State or local agency, or any other person.

 Citation: Ann.
 Code §§ 43-15-201; 43-15-203